 For presentation in the financial statements, the (deficit) surplus of the Primary Plan is based on the difference between the fair value of the Primary Plan's net assets available for benefits and the Primary Plan's accrued pension obligation.
-For funding purposes, the Primary Plan's (deficit) surplus is based on the difference between the Primary Plan's actuarial value of net assets and the Primary Plan's accrued pension obligation.
+For funding purposes, the Primary Plan's (deficit) surplus is based on the difference between the Primary Plan's accrued pension obligation.